-- 1. During the three year period preceding the election day, large-scale political propaganda in favour of the ruling party Prawo i Sprawiedliwość (PiS), accompanied with discrimination against other political forces, was organized by the Polish State-owned media, at a cost to the State budget of approximately 600 million euro. - 2.
-During the same period, advertising spending of State-owned companies was discriminatory on a large scale: for no discernible reason much more advertisements were purchased by these companies from media that support the ruling party than from other media. - 3.
-It was impossible to challenge the validity of the election before domestic courts of law based on the two points above; this impossibility results from the following circumstances: - 3.1 such challenges are declared inadmissible by statute (Article 82 § 1 of the Polish electoral code); - 3.2 the validity of the election was adjudicated by judges of Supreme Court who had been appointed by the political power in breach of the Polish constitution, and who do not offer guarantees of independence that can be considered as sufficient under the law of the European Union.
+- 1. large-scale political propaganda in favour of the ruling party Prawo i Sprawiedliwość (PiS) and of the above-mentioned candidates, accompanied with discrimination against other candidates by State-owned media, was organized by the Polish State, and costed the State budget approximately 600 million euro over a period of three years preceding the election; - 2. it was impossible to challenge the validity of the election before domestic courts of law based on State-sponsored propaganda during the campaign or on discrimination against candidates by State-owned media; - 3. the secrecy of vote was breached on a large scale; - 4. the petition to declare the election invalid because of the large-scale breach of vote secrecy was judged by a court of justice that does not offer guarantees of independence that can be considered as sufficient under the law of the European Union.